isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 Note that indentation is optional and is used for aesthetic purposes only.
 In some cases it may be preferable to use more compact notation.

-After all the parameters are specified, we have two contexts open: global and Dhcp6; thus, we need two closing curly brackets to close them.
+After all the parameters are specified, there are two contexts open: global and ``Dhcp6``; thus, two closing curly brackets must be used to close them.

 Lease Storage
 -------------

 All leases issued by the server are stored in the lease database.
-Currently there are four database backends available: memfile (which is the default backend), MySQL, PostgreSQL, and Cassandra.
+There are four database backends available: memfile (the default), MySQL, PostgreSQL, and  Cassandra (deprecated)

 Memfile - Basic Storage for Leases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~